meta-llama/prompt-ops/README.md

 ### Input
 - **Prompt**: Your existing prompt designed for other LLMs
+- **Dataset**: Examples for evaluation and optimization (JSON, CSV, etc.) with inputs and expected outputs
 - **Configuration**: YAML file defining optimization parameters, dataset, metrics, etc.
 - **API Key**: Access to LLM APIs (OpenRouter, etc.)